 A good reputation is one of the best recruiting tools available to a company.
 Who wouldn’t want to work for a company that employees love to rave about?

-83% of Job Seekers Make Applying Decisions Influenced by Reviews
+83% of Job Seekers are Influenced by Company Reviews

 In today’s age of the digital job search, online reviews are what job seekers turn to in order to identify the companies most worthy of their talent.
 Job seekers interested in learning more about what a company has to offer want to hear from employees on benefits, business practices, and working conditions.
 And it’s these employee reviews that make a company’s reputation in the job market so valuable.